maabed/karak-dashboard-docs/source/index.html.md

 # Invoice

-Blue Dashboard include invoice view with save and print feature.
+Karak Dashboard include invoice view with save and print feature.

-* All you have to do to use this feature is to include the blue dashboard style file and copy the source code to your HTML page.
+* All you have to do to use this feature is to include the Karak dashboard style file and copy the source code to your HTML page.

 <img src="images/invoice.png">